VOL. XCIV, NO. 247

 - Switching is easier on new equipment than on installed base retrofits

-Process and marine automation systems (DCS, instrumentation) and digital lifecycle services
+Process, marine, and machine automation systems (DCS, instrumentation, control, software) and digital lifecycle services

 Data Workflow Lockin